 When storing your Brussels sprouts, keep them in the fridge in a container that allows some airflow.
 Bonus points if you keep your sprouts in a damp towel to prevent them from drying out too quickly.

 Opting to keep your Brussels sprouts at room temperature will make them degrade in quality faster.
 So for longer-lasting results, the fridge is your best storage option.

 If you’d like to keep them for an even longer period, freezing your Brussels sprouts is the way to go.

-First thing you want to do is prepare your Brussels sprouts by removing the outer leaves, washing them thoroughly, and sorting them by sizes.
+The first thing you want to do is prepare your Brussels sprouts by removing the outer leaves, washing them thoroughly, and sorting them by size.